 4. Apply shaving cream (or shaving soap) in circular motions to your skin

 Rubbing time should be between 1-2 minutes.
-Lathering will clean your face, make the hair you're about to shave stand up, and it creates a smooth surface for your razor to glide upon.
+Lathering will clean your face, make the hair you're about to shave stand up, and create a smooth surface for your razor to glide upon.

 5. Utilizing the hot towel from before, lay the towel over where you just applied the shaving cream

 Completing the hot towel usage twice will only prepare your hair and skin more for the shave to come.
 Dense and coarse hair benefits most from this.

 6. Apply your second lathering of shaving cream the same way you applied it the first time

 7. After you have completed preparation, prepare your razor for the following shaving steps

-8. There are 14 shaving steps.
-Follow the guide for proper shaving directions
+8. There are 14 beard shaving steps.
+Follow the picture guide for proper shaving directions

 Performing these steps in the direction shown will prevent cuts, nicks, razor burn, ingrown hair, and irritation.
 Shave with the grain of your hair!

 After you have completed the 14 shaving steps, it is optional but not recommended to re-lather and shave in the opposite direction.
 It is not recommended because the closer the shave you get, the higher the chance pathogenic bacteria will spread.
 Pathogenic bacteria are bacteria that cause disease; a common concern is Staph aureus, which is found on our skin.
 As such, it is suggested you keep to just one round of shaving to avoid the possibility of infection.

-9. Massage the light facial cream or moisturizing lotion to the skin you just shaved
+9. Massage a light facial cream or moisturizing lotion to the skin you just shaved

 10. Prepare a moderately warm towel and apply it to your skin

 Do not rub the skin roughly or apply a high PH astringent.
 That will cause the skin to become irritated and overly sensitive.